 Wrong way risk is defined as an exposure to a counterparty that is adversely correlated with the credit quality of that counterparty.
 Wrong way risk arises when there is a positive expected correlation between EAD and PD to a given counterparty.
 It tends to increase when the counterparty credit quality gets worse.
-There are two types of wrong-way risk, namely, specific wrong-way risk and general wrong-way risk.
-For general wrong way risk, the Bank would identify and report transactions that exhibit wrong way characteristics to the management and Credit Committee on a regular basis.
-For specific wrong way risk, generally, such transactions should be rejected at the credit approval stage.
-However, if for whatever reasons it is approved, the value of the credit protection bought would not be recognized.
+There are two types of wrongway risk, namely, specific wrong-way risk and general wrong-way risk.
+The Bank would identify material cases of wrong-way risk and identify the same in line with our HO credit policy.